saberika-shrestha/iom-notice-bot/README.md

-# 📢 **IPO Reminder Bot**
+# 📢 **IOM Notice Bot**

-A lightweight Telegram bot that automatically posts new IPO (Initial Public Offering) updates to a Telegram channel.
+A lightweight Telegram bot that automatically posts new results, routines and notices from IOM to a Telegram channel.
 Built using Node.js and TypeScript, leveraging Telegram's official API without any heavy dependencies.

 ## 📌 **Table of Contents**